Linguistics Requirements

 ASL sub-specialization courses (6 credit hours):

-• LING 450 Language Families (when the focus is on signed languages)
+- LING 450 Introduction to Language Families (or LING 525) (when the focus is on signed languages)

 The remaining courses in the ASL Focus category can come either from additional sub-specialization courses (above) or from other courses below.
 In these courses, students will have an opportunity to incorporate ASL into their coursework.